-Suvo is the Group's General Manager of the retail banking, consumer finance, private banking and wealth management businesses.
+Suvo is the Group's Senior Executive Vice President and Head of Retail Banking and Wealth Management businesses.
 He is also the executive chairman of three of the Bank's subsidiaries: Emirates Money, ENBD Asset Management, and Emirates NBD Securities.
 Additionally, he serves on the boards of Emirates NBD Egypt, ENBD Capital KSA and Tanfeeth, the Bank's operations processing subsidiary.
-Suvo is an experienced retail banking professional with over 28 years of multi-functional experience in multiple geographies in the Middle East and Africa with three multinational banks - SCB, ANZ Grindlays and Citibank N.A., and two regional banks - National Bank of Dubai P.J.S.C. and National Bank of Abu Dhabi P.J.S.C.
+Suvo is an experienced consumer banking professional with over 30 years of multi-functional experience in multiple geographies across the Middle East and Asia with three multinational banks - SCB, ANZ Grindlays and Deutsche Bank AG, and two regional banks - National Bank of Dubai P.J.S.C. and Emirates NBD Bank PJSC.

-Aazar Khwaja, General Manager, Global Markets and Treasury
+Aazar Khwaja, Senior Executive Vice President, Head of Global Markets and Treasury

-Aazar Khwaja has served as Group Treasurer of ENBD since joining in September 2012.
+Aazar Khwaja is the Group's Senior Executive Vice President, Head of Global Markets and Treasury and has served ENBD since joining in September 2012.
 He has more than 20 years of experience in treasury and global markets across a number of geographies.
-Prior to joining ENBD, he was the Regional Treasurer for Emerging Markets/Africa with Barclays Bank PLC, during which he also served as Chairman of Barclays' regional Asset and Liability Management

-Committee.
-His previous roles included Managing Director and Head of Fixed Income, Currency and Commodities in Citigroup's Central and Eastern European division, Group Treasurer for Saudi Hollandi (ABN AMRO) Bank in Saudi Arabia, Managing Director of Treasury for ABN AMRO/K&H Bank in Hungary, General Manager of Treasury for ABN AMRO in Romania, as well as Country Treasurer for Citibank NA in Pakistan.
+Prior to joining ENBD, he was the Regional Treasurer for Emerging Markets/Africa with Barclays Bank PLC, during which he also served as Chairman of Barclays' regional Asset and Liability Management Committee.
+His previous roles included Managing Director and Head of Fixed Income, Currency and Commodities in Citigroup's Central and Eastern European division, Group Treasurer for Saudi Hollandi (ABN AMRO) Bank in the Kingdom of Saudi Arabia, Managing Director of Treasury for ABN AMRO/K&H Bank in Hungary, General Manager of Treasury for ABN AMRO in Romania, as well as Country Treasurer for Citibank NA in Pakistan.

-Kevin Flannery, General Manager, International
+Kevin Flannery, Senior Executive Vice President, International

-Kevin Flannery, General Manager, International, has been with the Group for 30 years and is a member of the EXCO for the Group.
+Kevin Flannery, Senior Executive Vice President of International Business, has been with the Group for 30 years and is a member of the EXCO for the Group.
 He has held a variety of executive and general management roles (corporate, credit, treasury, special loans, regional controller) including Country Chief Executive.
 He has worked in ENBD's commercial banking operations overseas including Kenya, Nigeria, Pakistan and most recently Egypt as acting Chief Executive Officer during ENBD's acquisition of BNP Paribas' Egyptian operations in 2013.
 He has overall responsibility for ENBD's activities in the nine countries outside the UAE where ENBD is represented and has been instrumental in developing and implementing the Group's international strategy and footprint over the last few years.

-Husam Al Sayed, General Manager, Group Human Resources
+Husam Al Sayed, Group Chief Human Resource Officer

-Husam Al Sayed has served as General Manager, Group Human Resources of ENBD since September 2011.
+Husam Al Sayed is the Group Chief Human Resource Officer and has served ENBD since September 2011.
 Previously, he served as the General Manager of Human Resources at NBD prior to the merger and continued as General Manager of Group Human Resources of ENBD until 2009.
 Prior to this, he worked for Emirates National Oil Company (ENOC), as the Group Manager, Human Resources.
 He has 30 years of experience and knowledge in the field of people management and has a Master's in Public Administration (MPA) from the University of Toledo, USA.